 Different types of tenders

-There are different tenders used across the globe, but the most common types of tenders in Australia are open, negotiated, selective, single-stage and multi-phase tenders.
+There are different types of competitive tenders used across the globe, but the most common types of tenders in Australia are open, negotiated, selective, single-stage and multi-phase tenders.

 Open tenders are the most common type of tenders for the construction and engineering industries.
 You’ll also see these a lot with government tenders, as they are legally required to go out to everyone.